IQAndreas/markdown-licenses/gnu-gpl-v2.0.md

 The hypothetical commands `show w` and `show c` should show the appropriate parts of the General Public License.
-Of course, the commands you use may be called something other than `show w` and `show c`; they could even be mouse-clicks or menu items--whatever suits your program.
+Of course, the commands you use may be called something other than `show w` and `show c`; they could even be mouse-clicks or menu items—whatever suits your program.

 You should also get your employer (if you work as a programmer) or your school, if any, to sign a “copyright disclaimer” for the program, if